lino-levan/tlpack/README.md

-  "entry": "./src/index.js", // where the bundler will start packing (filePath) "out": "./dist/index.js", // where the bundler will output the file (filePath) "verbose": false, // whether to bundler should print debug logs or not (boolean) "compilationLevel": "SIMPLE" // determines how much to compile the output javascript with gcc ("WHITESPACE_ONLY", "SIMPLE", "ADVANCED")
+  "entry": "./src/index.js", // where the bundler will start packing (filePath) "out": "./dist/index.js", // where the bundler will output the file (filePath) "verbose": false, // whether to bundler should print debug logs or not (boolean) }
-}
 ```